 x + c = y

 These people seem to be blessed ones, who probably live a life of luxury and/or are extremely talented.
 Even if they do some bad deeds, we do not see them undergoing any negative experiences.
-The truth is that they were meant for better things in life, but because of their vices and bad deeds, they did not get to see their miracles and had lesser good experiences.
+The truth could be that they were meant for better things in life, but because of their vices and bad deeds, they did not get to see their miracles and had lesser good experiences.

 Others have it unfavourably as: